 Oceanskies – Non EU Yacht Ownership & Registration

-Oceanskies is a marine and aviation consultancy based in the Channel Island of Guernsey.
+Oceanskies is a marine and aviation consultancy based in the Channel Island of Guernsey and since our launch in 2013 we have grown rapidly to become one of the largest yacht registration and documentation consultancies in Europe.

-Please do not hesitate to contact us to request a free no obligation quotation from Oceanskies to provide a complete non-EU ownership and registration package.
+Please do not hesitate to contact us to request a free no obligation registration quotation from Oceanskies.